 The reps of the US Congress and Senate are “sitting” in the pockets of Big Pharma and Health Insurance companies….
-No, they don’t bribe the government, they just “make significant contributions” to their election campaigns.
-In other words, big pharma gives them jobs and feeds their families in exchange of support of their draconian profits.
-Our senators and congress men and women will never be able to say no to such dealings.
+No, they don’t bribe the government; they “make significant contributions” to their election campaigns.
+In other words, big pharma gives them jobs and feeds their families in exchange for support of their draconian profits.
+Our senators and congressmen and women will never be able to say no to such dealings.

-Healthcare system in America has a totally wrong goal: it is not interested in health.
+The healthcare system in America has a wrong goal: it is not interested in health.
 Period.

 It is driven by profits: It is chilling to think that the goal is to get more people sick and keep them sick, on medication, in hospital beds to get more money.

 Questions to be asked

-Considering any change in healthcare system in America the following questions should be taken under consideration:
+Considering any change in the healthcare system in America, the following questions should be taken under consideration:

 - What is the cost and profit of Insurance companies?

 2. What is the cost and profit of Pharmaceutical companies?
 How much precisely the same medicine costs in other countries of the world?
-How those costs can be be reduced?
+How can those costs be reduced?

 3. How much money from the Insurance companies, Pharmaceutical companies, and other companies related to healthcare are received as contributions by the representatives of the US Congress, Senate, local authorities during election campaigns?